daos-stack/daos/docs/QSG/qemu-vms.md

     Group=root
     ...
 ```
-Update the control config file `/etc/daos/daos_control.yml` and the agent config file `/etc/daos/daos_agent.yml` on the other VM.
+Update the control config file `/etc/daos/daos_control.yml` which is also on daos-server, then update the agent config file `/etc/daos/daos_agent.yml` on daos-client.
 ```
     name: daos_server
     port: 10001